New & Updated COVID-19 Grant Schemes from local Councils

 - Ensure vulnerable people remain connected to the outside world

-NB As at 24/04/20 this fund was still closed pending further funding being made available.
-However, it is expected to reopen so please check the website for the latest news.
+NB As at 01/07/20 this fund was still closed pending further funding being made available.

 Funding is available in each of the District Electoral Areas to support groups providing community and social support to vulnerable and isolated persons in the Fermanagh and Omagh District Council area to meet the demands of COVID-19.
 Applications will not be considered for the normal activities of a group (including core costs) and the focus of the work must be on at least one of the following areas: